-- During smoke or CO alarm, with every beep

-- During testing (same as alarm)

-- Low battery, single flash with chirp

-- End of product life, double flash every 30 seconds with chirp

-- Unit error mode, single flash with chirp

-- Unit error mode, a Fault Code is flashed every 30 seconds (can be observed and reported to customer service for troubleshooting).
+- During smoke or CO alarm, with every beep - During testing (same as alarm) - Low battery, single flash with chirp - End of product life, double flash and chirp every 30 seconds - Unit error mode: Single flash and chirp every 30 seconds.
+Also every 30 seconds, a Fault Code is flashed, which can be observed and reported to customer service for troubleshooting.